Mennauu/functional-programming/README.md

   - [Online datavisualisation](#online-datavisualisation)

 ## Main question
-What is the impact of better control of the English language on translations of English books into Dutch?
+What is the impact of better control of the English language on the amount of translations of English books into Dutch?

 ### Hypothesis
-Better control of the English language ensures that fewer books are translated from English into Dutch
+Better control of the English language of the years ensures that fewer books are translated from English into Dutch

 ### Required variables
 * Original language